-Even if you don’t classify yourself as “artistic”, you’ll find that you can make this watercolor birthday card.
-Not only can you make it, but you’ll thoroughly enjoy putting it together!
-Every step of the creation process is relaxing and creative — and I know you’ll especially like making the little watercolor dots.
+This watercolor birthday card reminds me of an art gallery with its six perfect frames.
+Every step of the creation process is relaxing and creative — and you’ll especially like making the little watercolor dots.

 Here’s what you need to get started: